 1. Information Governance enables a managed information lifecycle.

-Only by implementing a program that remains consistent throughout the entire organization can a information management program truly be successful.
+Only by implementing governance and an effective information management strategy that remains consistent throughout the entire organization can a program truly be successful.
 All levels of management and staff must adhere to the same guidelines and protocols for information retention to effectively reduce or eliminate any loss of files and data.
 By using tools and technology that simplify both enforcement of these rules and adherence to them, your organization can create a governance plan that in essence enforces itself and prepares active documents for easy declaration at the point of recordation.

-An outside consultant can help facilitate this process and help you create a customized retention strategy specific to the needs of your business and its critical data.
+An outside consultant can help facilitate this process and help you create a customized information management strategy specific to the needs of your business and its critical data.

-3. Policies and processes should work together to prevent data breaches.
+3. Information management strategies and processes should work together to prevent data breaches.

-Strong data security must also be a major component of your RIM strategy.
+Strong data security must also be a major component of your records and information management strategies.
 A data breach doesn’t just compromise your business, but also potentially the personal and sensitive information of customers and clients.
 A business that is the victim of a data breach where customer information has become vulnerable can be subject to large fines and lawsuits.

 5. Disposition is more than just saying “time to throw this away!”

-The purging of physical records and documents that you are no longer required to keep, whether it be that the data has expired or that the information has been securely backed up, is also a critical part of a RIM strategy, as it is the endpoint for most retention strategies.
+The destruction of physical records and documents that you are no longer required to keep, whether it be that the data has expired or that the information has been securely backed up, is also a critical part of an information management strategy, as it is the endpoint for most retention strategies.

-Though it is often overlooked or delayed because it can be time-consuming to define and operationalize, a disposition and destruction process that is directly linked with your retention strategies can reduce unnecessary legal exposure and help you keep a handle on optimizing storage and real estate costs.
-Partnering with a RIM provider that offers secure offsite storage, scanning and shredding and document destruction can greatly enhance your RIM strategy and ensure consistent, long-term and secure document disposal.
+Though it is often overlooked or delayed because it can be time-consuming to define and operationalize, a disposition and destruction process that is directly linked with your records retention strategies can reduce unnecessary legal exposure and help you keep a handle on optimizing storage and real estate costs.
+Partnering with a RIM provider that offers secure offsite storage, scanning, shredding and document destruction can greatly enhance your RIM strategy and ensure consistent, long-term, and secure document disposal.

-For more on how information can be harnessed to enable better business decisions, read our ebook: Risks and Opportunities of Managing Information Chaos
+For more on how information can be harnessed to enable better information management best practices and business decisions, read our eBook: Risks and Opportunities of Managing Information Chaos